jlsfernandez/O365-Starter-Intranet/README.md

 ### Documentation #

 A blog series will come soon to explain how we did this solution in details.

-Provided plan:
+Here is the provided plan:

 * [Part 1: Functional overview (How to use the solution?)](http://thecollaborationcorner.com/2016/08/22/part-1-functional-overview-how-to-use-the-solution/)
 * Part 2: Solution architecture, frameworks and patterns used (How it is implemented?)